discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Disclaimer:

-This blog provides general information about discolored teeth.
-The opinion and content on this blog is only for conversational purposes and should not be interpreted as medical advice pertaining to any particular individual.
+This blog provides general information about discoloured teeth.
+The opinions and content on this blog are only for conversational purposes and should not be interpreted as medical advice on any particular individual.
 If the reader or any other person has a dental concern, he or she should consult with an appropriate licensed dentist.

 To book an appointment with us click the link www.32sparklets.com